norvig/paip-lisp/docs/chapter11.md

 ```

 In the first query, length only generates one possible solution, the list with two unbound elements.
-`member` takes this solution and instantiates either the first or the second element to a.
+`member` takes this solution and instantiates either the first or the second element to `a`.

 In the second query, `member` keeps generating potential solutions.
-The first two partial solutions, where a is the first or second member of a list of unknown length, are extended by `length` to yield the solutions where the list has length two.
+The first two partial solutions, where `a` is the first or second member of a list of unknown length, are extended by `length` to yield the solutions where the list has length two.
 After that, `member` keeps generating longer and longer lists, which `length` keeps rejecting.
 It is implicit in the definition of `member` that subsequent solutions will be longer, but because that is not explicitly known, they are all generated anyway and then explicitly tested and rejected by `length.`